Gravity as the Source of Curvature, not curvature as the source of gravity

 No Core → No Gravity → No Space

-Across all PEI gravity articles, one assumption is constant:
+Across all PRI gravity articles, one assumption is constant:

 Objects always try to move straight.